brandonwu694/STATS_170B_CAPSTONE_GROUP15/README.md

 ## Restricted MIMIC-IV Data

 The full project requires restricted MIMIC-IV data from PhysioNet.
 These data are not included in this repository and must be obtained externally through PhysioNet credentialing and the required data-use agreement.
 After approval, place the source files locally under `data/raw/`.

-Only add new sources if the resulting features can be computed from ICU admission through hour 24 and do not reveal discharge timing, death timing, final LOS, or events after hour 24.